pivotal/docs-tap/application-accelerator/best-practices/fragments.hbs.md

 - When the fragment is used in multiple accelerator contexts and the behavior still causes a compiled and deployable application skeleton.
-- Testing a fragment in isolation is more difficult than testing an accelerator.Testing takes more time as all the combinations need to be tested from an accelerator perspective.
+- Testing a fragment in isolation is more difficult than testing an accelerator.Testing takes more time as all the combinations must be tested from an accelerator perspective.
 - When flexibly reusing fragments in different combinations each fragment must cover a small, cohesive function.
 Fragments must follow these two UNIX principles: